SamHero16/CS445FinalProject/README.md

 ### **Predicting Cow Pregnancy Outcomes using Health Data**
-This project hoped to use data collected by farms at CSU to predict the outcome of pregnancies in cows.
+This project uses data collected by farms at CSU to predict the outcome of pregnancies in cows.
 There are three .ipynb files that are in a specific order:

 1. Wrangling and Exploration.ipynb
    - Format the data for modeling.